- Equity management explained for founders

 Maintaining compliance

-To meet accounting standards, most companies abide by the Generally Accepted Accounting Principles (GAAP) for recording employee equity issuances.
+To meet accounting standards, most companies abide by the prevailing accounting principles relevant to their jurisdiction (that is, Generally Accepted Accounting Principles [GAAP] in the U.S. and Canada, or International Financial Reporting Standards [IFRS] in Europe, Australia, and many countries in Asia and Africa) for recording employee equity issuances.
 Companies may also need to comply with federal and state-level securities laws for issuing and reporting equity.
 These rules include:

 Accounting